mvartani76/DGMD-E-27-Spring2016-P1/README.md

 .col-1-2-4 goes to 50% width in mobile phone landscape screen sizes and 100% in mobile phone portrait (as do all the columns).

 ##Used Typefaces
-This code uses two google typefaces, Lato (for the general paragraph text) and Francois One (for the heading text)...<br>
+This code uses two google typefaces, Lato (for the general paragraph text) and Francois One (for the heading text)...They are linked in to each source file using the source below.<br>
 ```
 <link href='https://fonts.googleapis.com/css?family=Francois+One' rel='stylesheet' type='text/css'>
 <link href='http://fonts.googleapis.com/css?family=Lato&subset=latin,latin-ext' rel='stylesheet' type='text/css'>
 ```
+Although they look similar, these two typefaces are contrasting due to how they are used and the weighting applied to each.
+The Lato paragraph text is not weighted heavily while the Francois One heading text is heavier...
+They are not mixed together so it does not give the appearance of a mistaken typeface.

 ## Responsive Images

 Responsive images are handled two ways...